OutSystems/docs-odc/src/eap/building-apps/workflows/add-human-activity.md

 ---|---|---|---|---
  HumanActivityAssign| Assigns or re-assigns a human activity to a specific user of a particular workflow instance. |ActivityInstanceId - Identifier of the workflow instance.
 This value can be retrieved from the ActivityInstance entity. |EntityReference | Mandatory
  | | |UserId - Identifier of the user who the activity is to be assigned to. | |  Mandatory

+## Next step

+Create customized dashboards and screens where users can view and act on tasks assigned to them or their roles.
+For detailed information, refer to [Build UI components using workflow entities](filter-workflows.md)